 Force capital redress

-This overrides the system set up to use force the use of the capital balance for a loan.
+This adjustment overrides the system set up to force the use of the capital balance for a loan.
 Some loan methodologies add interest at the start of the loan meaning the balance contains capital and interest.
 This option will ensure the capital amount is used for redress calculations.
+A start date and end date are required for this adjustment.

 Force balance redress

-This overrides the system set up to use force the use of the outstanding balance for a loan.
+This adjustment overrides the system set up to force the use of the outstanding balance for a loan.
 Some loan methodologies add interest at the start of the loan meaning the balance contains capital and interest.
 This option will ensure the outstanding balance including interest is used for redress calculations.
+A start date and end date are required for this adjustment.

 Min payment amount

-This is primarily for credit cards where a minimum payment is required.
+This adjustment is primarily for credit cards where a minimum payment is required.
+Setting an amount will ensure system payment does not drop below this amount.
 Note that MIRAS will affect this value as it takes affect after this is calculated.

 Min payment balance %